polarityio/sharepoint/README.md

 ## Sharepoint Integration Options

 ### Host
 The sharepoint host to use for querying data.
 This will typically look like `https://[TENANT-NAME].sharepoint.com`.

 ### Authentication Host
 The authentication host to use for querying data.
-This should usually be set to the default value of `https://accounts.accesscontrol.windows.net`.
+This should usually be set to the default value of "https://accounts.accesscontrol.windows.net".

 ### Client ID

-The Client ID to use for authentication.
+The client ID to use for authentication.

 ### Client Secret

-The Client Secret associated with the Client ID.
+The secret to use for authentication.

 ### Tenant ID

-The Tenant ID to authenticate inside of.
+The tenant id to authenticate inside of.

 ### Subsite

-Limit search to only a subsite.
-This field should be only the subsite name, _not_ the full path.
-This field is optional and can be left blank.
+Limit search to only a subsite (optional)

+### Expand Subsite Search
+Is your search showing results for your Subsite when the option is empty, but not when you add your Subsite?
+If so, enable this option to fix the issue.

 ### Ignore Entities
 Comma delimited list of entities that you do not want to lookup.

 ### Ignore Domain Regex
 Domains that match the given regex will not be looked up.

 ### Ignore IP Regex
 IPs that match the given regex will not be looked up.

+### Direct Search
+Check if you want each Sharepoint search to be an exact match with found entities (i.e., wrap the search term in quotes).

 ## Polarity